20revsined/PhoneBook/README.md

 or `git clone https://github.com/20revsined/PhoneBook.git` (using the web URL) - whichever works for you.
 If you prefer the GitHub CLI, using the following command: `gh repo clone 20revsined/PhoneBook`.

-2. After opening the app, run the following command: `chmod +x bin/phonebook_install`, which will make the phonebook_install script executable.
+2. After opening the files in an IDE, run the following command: `chmod +x bin/phonebook_install`, which will make the phonebook_install script executable.
 This will allow you to run this script, which will install the necessary dependencies for this project.

 3. Then, run the following command, `./bin/phonebook_install`, which will run the `phonebook_install` shell script.